api-evangelist/website/_posts/2013-05-11-the-white-house-releases-an-open-data-strategy.md

      And most importantly, some sort of framework is necessary to give agencies a structure to work within, and a toolkit to direct them.
 This is the Open Data Policy, and brings us to the <a href="http://www.whitehouse.gov/sites/default/files/omb/memoranda/2013/m-13-13.pdf">Open Data Executive Order and the accompanying Open Data Policy</a> released by the Office of Management and Budget and Office of Science and Technology Policy which:
 </p>
 <p>
-     <em>require(s) that, going forward, newly generated government data shall be made freely available in open, machine-readable formats, while appropriately safeguarding privacy, confidentiality, and security.
-This requirement will help the Federal government achieve the goal of making troves of previously inaccessible or unmanageable data easily available to entrepreneurs, innovators, researchers, and others who can use those data to generate new products and services, build businesses, and create jobs.</em>
+     require(s) that, going forward, newly generated government data shall be made freely available in open, machine-readable formats, while appropriately safeguarding privacy, confidentiality, and security.
+This requirement will help the Federal government achieve the goal of making troves of previously inaccessible or unmanageable data easily available to entrepreneurs, innovators, researchers, and others who can use those data to generate new products and services, build businesses, and create jobs.
 </p>
 <p>
      This kind of language is music to my ears.
 Understanding how our government works is one thing.
 Understand how to do it programmatically.
 Well, that is a whole other ball game.
 If we can move our government forward and develop a true path forward, to make everything our government produces machine readable by default.
 I'm on board.
 Let's get to work!